fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 Note that in this tutorial we will not provide detailed information about statistics on channel-level power spectra, time-frequency representations of power (as obtained from **[ft_freqanalysis](/reference/ft_freqanalysis)**), nor on high-density volumetric or cortical sheet source reconstruction results.
 However, FieldTrip does have similar statistical options for this as well: at the sensor-level we have the **[ft_freqstatistics](/reference/ft_freqstatistics)** function, and on the source-level (statistics on source reconstructed activity), we have the **[ft_sourcestatistics](/reference/ft_sourcestatistics)** function.

-A more thorough discussion of randomization tests and cluster-based statistics is presented in the [Cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.
+A more thorough discussion of randomization tests and cluster-based statistics is presented in the [Cluster-based permutation tests on event-related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.

 ## Background